nathanielwarner/carletonian-wordpress/wp-content/plugins/custom-facebook-feed/README.txt

 **SEO Friendly**
 The Facebook feed content is crawlable by search engines adding SEO value to your site, while other Facebook plugins embed the feed using iframes which are not crawlable.

+**GDPR Compliant**
+Automatically integrates with many of the popular GDPR cookie consent plugins and includes a 1-click easy GDPR setting.

 **Responsive and Mobile Optimized**
 Facebook feed layouts look great on any screen size and in any container width.